solana-labs/solana/README.md

 $ ./multinode-demo/client.sh ubuntu@10.0.1.51 #The leader machine
 ```

-Try starting a more validators and reruning the client demo!
+Try starting a more validators and reruning the client demo and change the `-n 1` option in `client.sh`!

+To enable cuda, downlaod the cuda library (see #Benchmarking) and add `--features=cuda` to the leader and validator scripts (`--release --features=cuda`).

 Developing
 ===